FDA approves Teva version of Amgen's Neupogen

-WASHINGTON (Reuters) - Drug regulators gave the nod to a Teva Pharmaceutical Industries drug that boosts the production of infection-fighting white blood cells in certain cancer patients receiving chemotherapy.
+WASHINGTON (Reuters) - U.S. drug regulators gave the nod to a Teva Pharmaceutical Industries drug that boosts the production of infection-fighting white blood cells in certain cancer patients receiving chemotherapy.

-Teva’s medicine is similar to Amgen Inc’s biologic drug Neupogen, which faces the expiration of its U.S. patent next year.
+Teva’s medicine is in many ways a copy of Amgen Inc’s biologic drug Neupogen, which faces the expiration of its U.S. patent next year.

+In an a settlement of patent litigation, Teva agreed last year to refrain from launching its versions of Neupogen and Neulasta, Amgen’s longer-lasting white blood cell booster, in the United States until November 2013.

 “While approval at this time is somewhat unexpected, we note the two drugs are not substitutable, and it will require a launch ramp and extensive marketing efforts by Teva to gain share,” RBC Capital Markets analyst Michael Yee said in a research note.

-Amgen’s U.S. sales of Neupogen were $959 million last year, while sales of Neulasta, the biotech company’s longer-lasting white blood cell booster, were $3 billion.
+Amgen’s U.S. sales of Neupogen were $959 million last year, while sales of Neulasta were $3 billion.

-In a settlement of patent litigation, Teva agreed last year to refrain from launching its versions of both drugs in the United States until November 2013.

-“Teva is prohibited by court order from marketing this product in the U.S. prior to November 10, 2013,” Amgen said in a statement.

 Teva already sells its version of Neupogen, or filgrastim, in the European Union, where Yee said it accounts for about 5 percent of the overall market.